miharothl/und-drl-navigation/README.md

 # Deep Reinforcement Learning - Udacity - Project 1: Navigation

-the goal of the project is to train an agent to navigate and collect bananas in a large world.
+The goal of the project is to train an agent to navigate and collect bananas in a large world.

 ![Trained Agent][image1]